Niles High School staff member tests positive for COVID-19 - Leader Publications

 The letter from Brawley listed wearing a cloth covering or mask when near other people, hand washing, monitoring symptoms and staying home when having symptoms as ways to slow or stop spread of illness.

-According to the Facebook post, “All Niles Community Schools families were notified by School Messenger [Monday evening] of [the] NHS Staff Member testing
+According to the Facebook post, “All Niles Community Schools families were notified by School Messenger [Monday evening] of [the] NHS Staff Member testing positive for COVID-19.”

 Berrien County law enforcement and schools support students exposed to trauma through Handle with Care program